KnightOS/KnightOS/README.md

 language other than English.
 Your binaries will appear in the bin folder.
 You can use the ROM files on an emulator like WabbitEmu, or send the 73u/8xu/8cu files to an actual device.

 On Windows, run make from Cygwin.
+You also need git for Cygwin installed.

 ## Installation